Apply and extend previous understandings of multiplication and division to divide fractions by fractions.

 Travel the World

 6.NS.7.
-Understand ordering and absolute value of rational numbers.
+Understand ordering and absolute value of rational numbers in real-world contexts.

 Everest